 In most cases, these images have the aim to highlight aircraft that, according to someone, can be associated to weather modification or military experimentation.
-Usually, that people uses the term “chemtrails”, that is the short form for chemical trails, a definition which comes from contrails, short for condensation trails.
+Usually, those people use the term “chemtrails”, that is the short form for chemical trails, a definition which comes from contrails, short for condensation trails.

 Let me say that I’m sure that some kind of testing has been conducted with similar aims and that someone is probably studying the possibility to change the climate somewhere.
 However, I’m also sure that the majority of the images that have been circulating on the Internet show a normal phenomenon, that has nothing to do with a conspiracy or with the attempts possibly done by some nation to modify the weather using airplanes.

 The contrails appear for the quick condensation of the water vapour that is contained in the exhaust of the engines and in the surrounding air (due to a quick decrease in pressure and temperature) and crystallization of it around the solid aerosol particles ejected by the aircraft’s engines.
 As temperatures where the change of state happens are extremely low (from -40° Celsius), contrails should appear from altitudes around 8.500 meters (in ISA, International Stardard Atmosphere, that has a ground temperature of 15° C and a vertical temperature gradient of -6,5° C/1,000 meters).